Weak versus deterministic macroscopic realism, and Einstein-Podolsky-Rosen's elements of reality: Falsifying deterministic macroscopic realism

-Alternatively, Eq. (\ref{eq:bell4}) is seen to be a macroscopic Bell inequality, where one measures the correlation $E(\theta_{i},\phi_{j})=\langle S_{i}^{(A)}S_{j}^{(B)}\rangle$.
-In the Bell case, the choice of two times of evolution for each system $A$ and $B$ ($t_{2}$ and $t_{4}$ for $A$, and $t_{1}$ and $t_{3}$ for $B$) is a choice between two measurement settings at each site.
-The Bell inequality (\ref{eq:bell4}) can be derived assuming \emph{deterministic macroscopic realism }(dMR)\emph{:} each system $A$ and $B$ is \emph{simultaneously} predetermined to be in one or other of two macroscopically distinct states, prior to the choice of measurement setting, so that two hidden variables $\lambda_{i}$ and $\lambda_{j}$ are ascribed to the system at the time $t_{1}$ \citep{det-bell,Bell-2}.
-This assumption naturally incorporates macroscopic locality (ML), since it specifies that the result for the final measurement cannot be changed over the course of the unitary dynamics associated with the adjustment of measurement setting, at either site.
-The violation of (\ref{eq:bell4}) falsifies dMR.
+However, one may falsify \emph{deterministic macroscopic realism} (dMR).
+The inequality given by (\ref{eq:ineq}) is seen to be a macroscopic version of Bell's original inequality \citep{Bell-2,bell-chsh}, applied to \emph{macroscopic} spin observables $\hat{S}_{j}^{(A)}$ and $\hat{S}_{j}^{(B)}$.
+The choice between two times of evolution for each system $A$ and $B$ (e.g. $t_{2}$ and $t_{3}$ for $A$, and $t_{1}$ and $t_{2}$ for $B$) corresponds to a choice between two measurement settings (e.g. $\theta_{2}$ and $\theta_{3}$ for $A$, and $\phi_{1}$ and $\phi_{2}$ for $B$).
+This choice of unitary rotation $t_{j}$ maps in the microscopic Bell experiment to a choice of analyzer setting $\theta_{j}$.
+The Bell inequality (\ref{eq:ineq}) can be derived assuming \emph{deterministic macroscopic realism }(dMR) \citep{manushan-bell-cat-lg}: each system $A$ and $B$ is \emph{simultaneously} predetermined to be in one or other of two macroscopically distinct states, prior to the choice of measurement setting, so that \emph{two} macroscopic hidden variables (e.g $\lambda_{2}^{(A)}$ and $\lambda_{3}^{(A)}$ for $A$, and $\lambda_{1}^{(B)}$ and $\lambda_{2}^{(B)}$ for $B$) are ascribed to each system at the time $t_{1}$.
+This assumption naturally incorporates ML, since it is specified that $\lambda_{j}$ cannot change over the course of the unitary dynamics associated with the adjustment of measurement setting, at either site.
+Violation of (\ref{eq:ineq}) falsifies dMR.